marinaserranomontes/annotation-widget/README.md

 OpenTok Android Annotations Widget -- Beta
 ===========================

-The JavaScript Annotations widget adds annotation and frame grab capabilities to the [OpenTok Android SDK](https://tokbox.com/developer/sdks/android/).
+The Android Annotations widget adds annotation and frame grab capabilities to the [OpenTok Android SDK](https://tokbox.com/developer/sdks/android/).

 As a beta, this code is subject to change.
 Pull requests are welcome.
 You can also email feedback to collaboration-tools-beta-program@tokbox.com.